Pay Attention To Life: 10 Mindfulness Exercises To Help You

 It understands that every moment has value—whether it’s the five minutes you spend waiting for your coffee, the 30-second conversation you have with a coworker, or even just the time you spend alone in your thoughts.

-When you pay attention to life, you start noticing things.
+When you tune into life, you start noticing things.
 Not just the big, flashy moments but the small ones.

 The subtle shift in your mood after a great conversation, the sound of birds chirping on your morning walk, the satisfaction of crossing off a task on your to-do list.